-We wondered: Could quads be livable for a single adult like us, just seeking a room of their own and not wanting to pay the median Eugene rent of $1,058/mo for housing?
+We wondered: Could quads be livable for a single adult, seeking a room of their own and not wanting to pay the median Eugene rent of $1,058/month for housing?

 You can see a lot of what we saw on our Instagram account, @microdwellers.
 Our conclusion: For single adults who dont mind (or even appreciate) co-living with a few others, quads are a creative, modern, and eminently livable Eugene-style update of the SRO (single room occupancy) concept.
 They deliver housing at a price most Eugene renters can afford — without public subsidy or lengthy applications demanding tax returns and extensive financial and rental history.

-13th&Olive alone is housing up to 1,300 people (in three large buildings) for rates beginning at $615/month + electricity, per person.
-At present, it is only 76% full and is offering move-in bonuses, as are many of the other quad buildings in town.
+13th & Olive alone is housing up to 1,300 people (in three large buildings) for rates beginning at $615/month + electricity, per person.
+At present, it is only 76% full and is offering move-in bonuses, as are many of the other quad/co-living buildings in town.

 Titan Court, next to LCC Downtown, provides another 225 units of housing for rents starting at $588/month, including utilities + internet.
 The building is LEED Gold and ultra eco-conscious.
-It requires tenants to be students, but enrollment in any type of higher education counts, including a single online course.
-It is 105% full (there is a waiting list, but maintains a model unit that can be seen anytime during weekday business hours.
+Tenants must be enrolled in some form of higher education counts, but even an online course counts.
+It is always 100% full with a waiting list, but maintains a model unit that can be seen anytime during weekday business hours.

-Other quad housing providers include Capri Eugene (a mature friend of ours lives in a Capri quad and told us there should be much more of this type of housing, for all ages), Skybox & Courtside Apartments ($619/mo and up; 406 bedrooms), 2125 Franklin ($579/mo and up; 734 bedrooms), and Stadium Park Apartments (the least expensive of the big ones at $519/mo and up; perhaps because it is 2 miles from campus, near Autzen Stadium; 696 bedrooms).
+Other quad/co-living housing providers include Capri Eugene (a mature friend of ours lives in a Capri quad and says she feels there should be much more of this type of housing, for all ages), Skybox & Courtside Apartments ($619/month and up; 406 bedrooms), 2125 Franklin ($579/month and up; 734 bedrooms), and Stadium Park Apartments (the least expensive of the big ones at $519/month and up; perhaps because it is 2 miles from campus, near Autzen Stadium; 696 bedrooms).
 None require that tenants be students.

-Vacancies at smaller quad providers can be found by searching rents below $600/month or so, on sites such as Craigslist and Zumper.
-Cedarwood Quads (28 bedrooms, open to all ages) rent for a rock-bottom $425/mo — perhaps because Cedarwood is owned by a local person, not a corporation or out-of-state investors, and doesnt have the fancy amenities of the others … see below).
-We hope to visit more examples of this housing form later and blog about them a bit later.
+Vacancies at smaller quad/co-living providers can be found easily by searching rents below $600/month or so, on sites such as Craigslist and Zumper.
+Cedarwood Quads (28 bedrooms, open to all ages) rent for a rock-bottom $425/month — perhaps because Cedarwood is owned by a local person, not a corporation or out-of-state investor, and doesnt have the fancy amenities of most others).
+We hope to visit more examples of this housing form later and blog about them as well.

 The puzzle to me is that the average Eugenean seems to have no idea of this.
-No local I have talked to has ever set foot inside 13th&Olive or any other quad, and most have no or a distorted idea of what they offer, or think they are very expensive.
-In the case of 13th&Olive, this is particularly puzzling because its presence is impossible to ignore, and the front desk is staffed by residents who give tours at the drop of a hat to walk-ins, anytime from 9am to 6pm weekdays, 11am to 5pm weekends.
+No local I have talked to has ever set foot inside 13th & Olive or any other quad, and most have no or a distorted idea of what they offer, or think they are very expensive.
+In the case of 13th & Olive, this is particularly puzzling because its presence is impossible to ignore, and the front desk is staffed by residents who give tours at the drop of a hat to walk-ins, anytime from 9am to 6pm weekdays, 11am to 5pm weekends.